Houzsaad/student-resource-hub/README.md

-`# Student Resource Hub API
+# Student Resource Hub API

-A RESTful API backend for a platform where Nigerian university students and lecturers can upload, discover, and download study materials — past questions, lecture notes, textbooks, and summaries — organized by department, course, and level.
+A RESTful API backend for a platform where Nigerian university students and lecturers can upload, discover, and download study materials — past questions, lecture notes, textbooks, and summaries — organized by faculty, department, level, and course.

 ## Problem

 Nigerian university students have no structured, searchable place to find course materials.
 Everything lives in scattered WhatsApp groups and Telegram channels.
 Materials get lost, repeated every year, never organized.
+A student can lose access to a course PDF just months after using it, with no reliable way to get it back.

 This app solves that.

 ## Features

 - **Authentication** — JWT-based register, login, and token refresh
-- **Role-based users** — Student, Lecturer, and Admin roles
+- **Role-based users** — Student and Admin roles, with Faculty/Department/level captured at registration
-- **Resource upload** — Upload study materials with file, title, description, and category
+- **Resource upload** — Upload study materials (PDF, image, or link) with title, description, and category
+- **Resource moderation** — New uploads enter a pending queue and require moderator approval (scoped to the moderator's department) before becoming publicly visible
-- **Categories** — Hierarchical organization by faculty, department, and level
+- **Categories** — Organization by faculty, department, and level
 - **Tagging** — Freeform tags on resources for flexible discovery
 - **Search** — Search resources by title, description, tag, or category
 - **Ratings** — 1–5 star ratings per resource, one per user